PierreIsCoding/sdiy/Spark/README.md

 With the envelope knob you can set the envelope of each individual gate burst....sparks ;) Turn it counter-clock-wise to get a more sparky output and turn it clock-wise to have longer envelopes.
 If the burst rate is fast you probably want to have more narrow envelopes here, else you wont notice the individual envelopes at the burst envelope output.
 Also the relationship between these envelopes and the fade-in or fade-out of the slope is interesting.

 ## EOC
 The EOC / End Of Cycle (8) is on when there is no burst generation going on.

-You can use this for a gate delay with the duration to control the timing, for instance.
+- You can use this for a gate delay with the duration to control the timing, for instance.
+- Set the trigger mode to retrig and connect the EOC output with the trigger input via a cable.
+Now it loops!
+This is actually how the looping works behind the scenes.
+With this setup can add additional modules to turn the looping on or off ;)

 ## External Clock
 Insert an external clock (11) to control the burst envelopes output (10).
 It doesn't affect the burst gates output (9).
 That will still be set by the internal clock.